ElTigre2024/MyDjangoApp/README.md

 # MyDjangoApp
-a very simple application written in python using django framework
+A very simple application written in python using django framework